Satellite constructions and geometric classification of Brunnian links

-We see two facts from Subsection \ref{subsec:Bliuc}.
-Every Brunnian link in an unlink-complement can be drawn as a Brunnian link in $S^3$.
-Generally speaking, Brunnian links in unlink-complements are too diverse.
-In order to convert Brunnian links in unlink-complements into Brunnian links in $S^3$, we define the following operation.
+Hyperbolic Brunnian links in unlink-complements occur as building blocks in Brunnian tree-arrow structure.
+However, Example \ref{example:unlinkcomplement} indicates that Brunnian links in unlink-complements may be too diverse in general.
+This motivates the following operation to transform a Brunnian link in unlink-complement into $S^3$.

-\begin{defn} For a Brunnian link $L$, suppose $T$ is a knotted torus in $S^3-L$, bounding a solid torus $V \subset S^3$.
-We define the operation \emph{untie $T_i$ of $L$} as following.
-Re-embed $V$ into $S^3$ in an unknotted way by a map $h$ such that the longitude of $V$ is mapped to the meridian of $S^3-int h(V)$, and
+\begin{defn} Let $L$ be a Brunnian link in $S^3$, and $T$ be a torus in the complement $S^3-L$, which bounds a solid torus $V$ such that $L \subset V$.
+We perform \emph{untying $T$ for $L$} if we re-embed $V$ into $S^3$ in the unknotted way by a map $h$ such that the longitude of $V$ is mapped to the meridian of $S^3-int h(V)$, and